-The sun sets earlier now that fall is here.
-If your landscape lighting system has a manual timer, you'll need to adjust it to reflect the change in seasons.
+It gets dark outside earlier now that fall is here and the days are shorter.
+If your low-voltage landscape lighting system has a manual timer, you'll want to adjust it to reflect the change in seasons.
 Watch our short video or follow our step-by-step instructions with how to reset your landscape lighting timer to fall back.

-Most transformers are located outside the house (usually around other utility boxes) or inside the garage.
+Most transformers are located outside of the house (usually around other utility boxes) or inside the garage.
 After you find it, you will want to open the door by unlatching the hook to find your timer.
-If you're having trouble finding your transformer or timer and a client of ours, please do not hesitate to contact us for help.
-We keep detailed installation notes and can look it up!
+If you are a client of ours and have trouble finding your transformer or timer, feel free to contact us for help.
+We keep detailed installation records and can look it up!

 Step 2: Find the Current Time of Day

 Looking at the timer, find the current "TIME OF DAY."
-It is usually located in the center of the timer, but it could vary depending on the timer.
+In the photo above, we highlighted it in orange.
+It is usually located in the center of the timer and might vary depending on the timer.

 Step 3: Turn the Dial Back One Hour or to the Current Time of Day

-Some timers tend to lose time, so it's good to check it periodically – once or twice a year around daylight savings time should suffice.
-If you find yourself needing to adjust it more often, you might want to get it checked.
+Timers can lose time with age.
+It's good to check it periodically, once or twice a year around daylight saving time should suffice.
+If you find yourself needing to adjust your timer more often, you might want to get it checked.

-How to Check if Your Timer is Correct:
+How to Check if Your Timer is Correctly Set:

-One easy way to tell if your timer correct is by looking outside to see if your landscape lights are on.
-If they are on and shouldn’t be, it might set for the wrong time of day - go back to Step 3 and check the AM/PM hours on the dial.
+You can look outside to check your timer settings.
+If your landscape lights are on and shouldn’t be, it might set for the wrong time of day - go back to Step 3 and check the AM/PM hours on the dial.
 If that is not the case, you can always contact us with any additional questions.

-Fall is a great time of the year to enjoy your outdoor spaces, see our favorite ways to enjoy the season.
-Adjusting your lights for the correct times will also give you peace of mind knowing the safety and security measures you've put into place are working as intended.
+Fall is a great time of the year to enjoy your outdoor areas.
+Adjusting your low-voltage landscape lights for the correct time will also give you peace of mind knowing the safety and security measures you've put into place are working as intended.

-It's always a good idea periodically have your lighting system thoroughly checked to ensure it's working and performing it's best, especially before the cold winter months.
-The cold weather can be harsh on your lighting system and bulbs.
-Let our dedicated service department handle your maintenance needs or see our tips for doing it yourself.
+At McKay Lighting, we recommend preventative maintenance at least once a year to ensure your system is working and performing it's best.
+Especially before the winter months since the cold weather can be harsh on your system and bulbs.
+We have a dedicated service team for all of your maintenance needs or see our winter maintenance tips if you like to do it yourself.